 It is advanced to such an extent that even a visually impaired or blind person can operate their phones with ease.
-All credit goes to the feature called TalkBack provided by the Google.
-The Android smartphone equipped with such hilarious feature can help the users with low vision to easily operate their phones.
+All credit goes to the feature called TalkBack provided by Google.
+The Android smartphone equipped with such a hilarious feature can help users with low vision to easily operate their phones.

 There are various types of accessibility services that aid in navigating your Android device.TalkBack is an accessibility service that helps low vision users to interact and enjoy their devices.
 This feature can totally change their experience of using the android phone.
-TalkBack greatly helps blind people hear what they are trying to do with their mobile phone.
+TalkBack greatly helps blind people hear what they are trying to do with their mobile phones.

 It tells them the item that they have just selected or picked.
 It can also read texts aloud.
 Every movement that the user makes on her or his phone is carefully being monitored and spoken up.
-This service uses spoken word, vibration and other audible feedback to let you know what’s on your screen, what you’re touching, and what you can do with it.
+This service uses spoken word, vibration, and other audible feedback to let you know what’s on your screen, what you’re touching, and what you can do with it.

 When you activate this feature, it tells you what you’re pressing before the action is actually completed.
 This is the feature and not TalkBack which drives a person crazy.
 It may totally confuse you with some disastrous results from it.
-Actually TalkBack is not the reason for confusion but Explore by Touch is.
+Actually, TalkBack is not the reason for the confusion but Explore by Touch is.
 People have no issues when TalkBack is enabled.
 But when they press Explore by Touch, the real problem begins.
-The biggest issue which most of the people face is getting past their Android lock screen.
+The biggest issue which most people face is getting past their Android lock screen.

 How to Enable TalkBack: